 Green waste collected from landscaping areas is composted and recycled into mulch.

 Used computers, monitors and keyboards are recycled through a local service that repurposes current equipment for local communities and recycles older equipment.

-Equipment and materials no longer necessary at HCC are offered to other State of Hawaii agencies or community organizations.
+Equipment and materials no longer necessary at the Center are offered to other State of Hawai‘i agencies or community organizations.

 Contractors include recycling and repurposing of materials in their waste management plans for construction projects.

-In 2017, HCC was able to divert 93% of our total waste from landfills, with 40% diverted to recycling and 53% diverted to the Honolulu Program of Waste Energy Recovery (H-POWER), Honolulu’s waste-to-energy plant.
+In 2018 we have diverted 92% our total waste from landfills with 48% diverted to recycling and 44% diverted to Honolulu Program of Waste Energy Recovery (H-Power), Honolulu’s waste to energy plant.

 Event-generated waste, such as foam core boards, displays and furniture, are repurposed and donated to local organizations that service those in need.

 Convention tradeshow giveaways are repurposed and donated to local schools and service organizations.